Civilizing mission: Britain

 Although the British did not invent the term, the notion of a "civilizing mission" was equally important for them to justify colonialism.
 It was used to legitimatize British rule over the colonized, especially when the colonial enterprise was not very profitable.

 The British used their sports as a tool to spread their values and culture among native populations, as well as a way of emphasizing their own dominance, as they were the owners of the rules of these sports and were naturally more experienced at playing these games.
 Test cricket, for example, was seen as a sport that inherently involved values of fair play and civilizedness.
 In some cases, British sports served a purpose of providing exercise and integration across social boundaries for native populations.
 The growth of British sports led to a natural decline of the colonized peoples' sports, creating fear amongst some that a loss of their native culture might hamper their ability to resist colonial rule.
 Over time, colonized peoples ended up seeing British sports as a venue to prove their equality to the British, and victories against the British in sports gave momentum to nascent independence movements.

-The idea that the British were bringing civilization to the uncivilized areas of the world is famously expressed in Rudyard Kipling's poem The White Man's Burden.
+The idea that the British were bringing civilization to the uncivilized areas of the world is famously expressed in Rudyard Kipling's 1899 poem "The White Man's Burden".

 France

-Alice Conklin explained in her works that the French colonial empire coincided with the apparently opposite concept of "Republic".
+French historian Raoul Girardet describes the French ideology of "civilizing" Africans as "colonial humanism".
+French colonists viewed the civilizations of the peoples they were subjugating as "backward" and considered the act of colonization to be beneficial to them.
+According to Jules Brévié, former governor-general of French West Africa and French Indochina, the French also leveraged the idea of being ostensible colonial protectors of indigenous culture.